HanSong19/Data-Analysis/README.md

 # Data-Analysis

-I have analyzed the data that I have obtained from experiment and examined the probability of the frequency of variants in learners' output.
+This is a part of my PhD research project.
+I collected data in a series of experiments at labs in the UK and South Korea.
+I analysed how often participants chose to use prefix form and how well they applied a phonological alternation to stems.
-I used mixed-logistic regression model with a backward comparison to examine the effect of variants in the output.
+I used mixed-logistic regression model with a backward comparison.
-The graphs were created using matplotlib and Seaborn

-This coding has been written with my supervisor James White and I have modified to fit to my data.
+The code has been written with my supervisor James White and I have modified it to fit to the Korean dataset.